 This has not started out as being the best Valentine’s Day I’ve ever had – it’s also not the worst – so I am thankful for that.
 I did, however, break out in tears on my way into work today; sadly I cannot blame it on PMS, but I can blame it on stress.

 Buried deep underneath all of my badass and hard shell casing, there is a hopeless romantic slowly suffocating from lack of sensual human contact.
 Sure, I have sex, at least on an irregular basis, but sex doesn’t always equal love and certainly doesn’t satisfy me in a sensual way.

 That hopeless romantic in me craves all of those mushy girly things I tend to mock, like cuddling, flowers, holding hands, having my hair played with, etc. and so on.
 It’s been a while since I last experienced that, and even when I do, it is never enough.

-Let’s flash back to my Valentine’s Day two years ago, when I was in the closest thing to a normal relationship that I’ve ever had – sad but true.
+Let’s flashback to my Valentine’s Day in 2012, when I was in the closest thing to a normal relationship that I’ve ever had – sad but true.

-My boyfriend had flowers sent to me at the bar I worked at –I never had experienced getting anything delivered to me at work before.
-He bought me daisies, which just so happen to be my all-time favorite flower (The Great Gatsby), and added the deluxe package with it which included a small box of gourmet chocolates, a lavender-scented bath set and a glittery heart-shaped pic that said “I Love You!”
+My boyfriend had flowers sent to me at the bar I worked as a DJ – I never had experienced getting anything delivered to me at work before.
+He bought me daisies, which just so happen to be my all-time favorite flower (The Great Gatsby), and added the deluxe package with it which included a small box of gourmet chocolates, a lavender-scented bath set and a glittery heart-shaped pic that said: “I Love You!”

 I was in heaven.
 I immediately sent him a thank you text and said I loved him too.